 I’ve heard so many people tell me “I’m not photogenic.
-I don’t take photos very well.
-I hate photos of myself.
-I will probably break your camera… etc”.
+The camera hates me.
+I take great photos of friends, but mine never turn out good… etc”.
 And I can guarantee that you probably have also said it multiple times before.
 And don’t deny it!

 But let’s not focus on that!
 I’m here to help you mentally prepare for your photoshoot.
 Because there’s definitely more to it than just slapping on your best dress and fave lipstick.
 Especially if you want photos that truly represent who you are.
 Oh but don’t worry, it’s not anything majorly difficult like fasting for 3 days or going to the Himalayas to meditate on your best angles.
 No, it’s quite simple and it begins before you’ve even booked your photographer: